pitchprint/magento/README.md

-# PitchPrint Releases for Magento
+# pitchprint-magento
-* Release for Magento 2.0
+Integration of PitchPrint for Magento CMS